FRIDAY FOTO (Feb. 17, 2012)

 The 4th Fighter Squadron Fighting Falcons shown below were taking part in Red Flag 12-2 exercise over the Nevada desert.

 Entry filed under: FRIDAY FOTO, National Security and Defense, Photos, Skills and Training, Weaponry and Equipment.
-Tags: aerospace, Air Force, Defense, F-16 Fighting Falcon, military aviation, Red Flag.
+Tags: aerospace, Air Force, F-16 Fighting Falcon, military aviation, Red Flag, Topics.